OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * [Open Science: Sharing Your Research with the World](https://www.edx.org/course/open-science-sharing-your-research-with-the-world) - A MOOC hosted by TU Delft through edX.

 * This [incredible visualisation](http://www.markhooper.io/openscience/#-1:0100000000) of the Open Science landscape by Mark Hooper.
 Mark was also the one who designed the original logos for our MOOC!

+**Know a way this content can be improved?**

+Time to take your new GitHub skills for a test-run!
+All content development primarily happens [here](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/content_development/MAIN.md).
+If you have a suggested improvement to the content, layout, or anything else, you can make it and then it will automatically become part of the MOOC content after verification from a moderator!